xxchan/xxchan.github.io/TEST_PLAN.md

 ## Scope & Principles
 - Treat the legacy production site (`https://xxchan.me/`) as the ground truth for content coverage, routes, metadata, and features that must exist in the Astro rewrite.
-- Exercise the Astro dev server (`npm run dev -- --host 0.0.0.0 --port 4321 > /tmp/astro-dev.log 2>&1 & echo $!`) via Chrome MCP/curl to confirm parity.
+- Exercise the Astro dev server (`pnpm dev -- --host 0.0.0.0 --port 4321 > /tmp/astro-dev.log 2>&1 & echo $!`) via Chrome MCP/curl to confirm parity.
 Testing is read-only for both environments; never edit content/config while verifying.
 - When differences appear, classify them: log only items where the Astro implementation is missing functionality, content, or polish that the baseline provides (or where the new site introduces a regression).
 Document intentional improvements separately if needed.
 - Capture affirmative results too: whenever a parity check passes, jot down the URL/feature and note that behaviour matches the legacy site so future reviewers know it was validated.
 - Capture each migration gap in the *Findings Log* with URL, observed vs. expected behaviour, reproduction steps, status, and proposed fix.

 ## Preparation Checklist
 - Confirm you can reach `https://xxchan.me/` and `https://xxchan.github.io/` over HTTPS.
-- Ensure local repo is clean; run `npm install` once to have scripts available for reference (`npm run dev`, `npm run test`).
+- Ensure local repo is clean; run `pnpm install` once to have scripts available for reference (`pnpm dev`, `pnpm test`).

 ## Test Execution Steps
 1. **Start Local Server (read-only)**
-   - Run `npm run dev -- --host 0.0.0.0 --port 4321` in the background (already configured) and confirm logs show Astro ready.
+   - Run `pnpm dev -- --host 0.0.0.0 --port 4321` in the background (already configured) and confirm logs show Astro ready.
    - Open `http://localhost:4321/` in Chrome MCP to ensure the Astro UI is reachable.
 2. **Baseline Capture (legacy site)**
    - Load `https://xxchan.me/` and inventory global elements (navigation links, search box, footer links), home hero content, featured articles, and taxonomy listings (`/categories/`, tag listings).